 No, they aren't beauty parlors run by the Biblical patriarch.
 Rather, they are informal, grassroots, interfaith gatherings where people of different faiths—or no faith—can talk about Abraham as one figure who is shared by Christians, Jews, and Muslims, and use his life as a way of building up trust and communication among them.
+They can be dialogues that remove misunderstanding and lead to healing.

 Want to read this article from the Journal?